Fablehaven: Keys to the Demon Prison: New characters

-Bracken – a unicorn that is imprisoned by the Sphinx in the dungeon in the Living Mirage preserve.
+Bracken is a unicorn that is imprisoned by the Sphinx in the dungeon in the Living Mirage preserve.
 Bracken is trapped as a human due to him surrendering his third horn centuries ago, which became the Artifact known as Font of Immortality.
 He meets Seth and Kendra at different times in the dungeon, but he, Kendra, and Warren escape with the Sphinx's help after the demon Graulas has taken all of the artifacts from Fablehaven and usurped the power of the Sphinx.
 Later in the book Kendra learns that Bracken is the Fairy Queen's son and eventually goes on to become Kendra's love interest.

-Nagi Luna – an old demon in the dungeon (Ring of Constraint) at Living Mirage, she was the demon that trained the Sphinx to become a full Shadow Charmer.
+Nagi Luna is an old demon in the dungeon (Ring of Constraint) at Living Mirage.
+She was the demon that trained the Sphinx to become a full Shadow Charmer.
 She has drooping purple skin and looks harmless, but she can take possession of people and attack with inhuman strength.
 She has a slab of concrete chained to her ankle with arcane characters carved onto it.
 She dies when Seth flings Vasilis at her shortly after the opening of Zzyzx.

-The Gray Assassin – a zombie of the Society of the Evening Star that is notorious for being able to kill just about anyone.
+The Gray Assassin is a member of the Society of the Evening Star that is notorious for being able to kill just about anyone.
 He has two curved swords that of which the handles are fashioned with dragon teeth, and heavily enchanted.
 Bracken kills him after Civia, the last Eternal, dies.

-Mirav – A wizard and formerly a dragon, Mirav is a member of the Society of the Evening Star.
+Mirav is a wizard and formerly a dragon.
+Mirav is a member of the Society of the Evening Star.
 He is more powerful at night and cannot withstand daylight.
 Bracken kills him after the wizard foolishly tries to use Bracken's second horn against him.

-Morisant – perhaps the greatest of the wizards that founded Zzyzx, the chief architect.
+Morisant is one of the wizards that founded Zzyzx and the chief architect.
 He tried to cheat death by trying to make himself one of the Undead, which did not work the way he hoped.
 He is the owner of Vasilis and gives the great sword to Seth in return for Seth's promise to unmake him.

-Eternals – people whose deaths are the final step at opening Zzyzx.
+Eternals are people whose deaths are the final step at opening Zzyzx.
 They can only be killed by phoenix fire, a unicorn horn, dragon breath, or any other weapon of similar potency.
 The last three Eternals are Roon, Mark and Civia.

-Laura – the caretaker of Obsidian Waste.
+Laura is the caretaker of Obsidian Waste.
 She helped Kendra, Seth, and everyone else escape Berrigan, who had been bitten by a narcoblix, and his sister Camira.